-An All County Letter (ACL) or All County Information Notice (ACIN) that provides guidance to the counties and the CWS Disaster Response Plan is sent to 58 CWS and Probation Department counties annually.
-Counties are required to update and return plans that address the following criteria the to the Disaster Planning and Response Unit (DPRU) within 30 days.
+An All County Letter (ACL) or All County Information Notice (ACIN) that provides guidance to the counties and the CWS Disaster Response Plan is sent to the 58 CWS and Probation Department counties annually.
+Counties are required to update and return plans that address the following criteria to the Disaster Planning and Response Unit (DPRU) by December 31st of each year.

 The CWS Disaster Response Plan describes the responsibilities and actions required for the effective operation of locating and monitoring dependent and probationary children under the care or supervision of the CDSS.
 Disaster response plans includes procedures describing how the county will do the following:

-- Identify, locate, and continue availability of services for CWS children, Probation children, non-minor dependents, including non-minor dependents residing in foster care, out-of-county placements, children placed in or out of California through the Interstate Compact on the Placement of Children (ICPC), and out-of-state non-minor dependents under county care or supervision who are displaced or adversely affected by a disaster;
+- Identify, locate, and continue availability of services for CWS children, Probation children, non-minor dependents, including non-minor dependents residing in foster care, out-of-county placements, children placed in or out of California through the Interstate Compact on the Placement of Children (ICPC), cross coordination with with Tribal representative for Indian children in placements, and out-of-state non-minor dependents under county care or supervision who are displaced or adversely affected by a disaster;

 - Respond appropriately to new CWS cases in areas adversely affected by a disaster and provide services in those cases;